CommonsBuild/tec-shutdown/DEPLOYMENT_GUIDE.md

 Before deploying, ensure you have:

 1. **Required Contract Addresses:**
-   - TokenManager contract address (manages TEC tokens)
+   - TEC MiniMe Token address (the source token to create a snapshot from)
    - DAI token address
    - RETH token address (or other redeemable tokens)